 Nebula offers detailed endpoint management through the Endpoints screen.
 Select one or more endpoints from the page to perform actions across endpoints in your environment.
 For more information, see Perform actions on endpoints in Nebula.

-On the left navigation pane, go to Endpoints to access your endpoints.
+On the left navigation pane, go to Manage > Endpoints to access your endpoints.

 View the endpoints real-time WebSocket communication status indicator to the left of each endpoint name.
 The indicator shows the following status colors and options:

 Active: The green status indicator displays when the WebSocket connection on the endpoint is active.
 Real-time communication occurs between the endpoint and Nebula to receive and process tasks or changes.

 Inactive: The gray status indicator displays during any of the following:

 Note: Endpoints check in with a 5 minute polling interval for tasks and changes.
 If the status indicator is gray, filter endpoints by Today in the Last Seen column to verify active communication.

 The Status column uses icons to show endpoints needing attention.
 The table below lists the different endpoint statuses.
 On the Endpoint screen you can click an icon to view additional details or to act on the endpoint.

 Scan needed: Displays the number of endpoints that have not scanned within the last 7 days, including not having a first scan.
 Regular scans are important to keep endpoints free of threats.
 Endpoints will scan autonomously, offline, but need to connect to return scan results.